olarsson/react-scrollsy/README.md

 ### `<ScrollTrackerDocument />`

+Sets the document as the main scrolling container.
 This or ScrollTrackerCustom must always be the parent of a ScrollTracker component.

 Configuration and properties:

 - `resizeThrottle` - (number, required) throttles the recalculations in ms to this value when the document is resized.